Research projects

 Computer science for learners aged 14 to 18

-Aligned with our work on the Isaac Computer Science platform, we are collaborating with the Department of Computer Science and Technology at the University of Cambridge to research ways in which young people aged 14 to 18 learn computer science.
+Aligned with our work on the Ada Computer Science platform, we are collaborating with the Department of Computer Science and Technology at the University of Cambridge to research ways in which young people aged 14 to 18 learn computer science.
+You can read more about this topic in our collaborative report on the development and impact of the platform's first version (Isaac Computer Science).

 AI and data science education